Plastic model kit

-In art and architecture, plastic model may also be any three-dimensional physical model, regardless of material.

-In mechanical engineering, a plastic model is a mathematical model of a material which incorporates plasticity.

-A plastic model is a plastic scale model manufactured as a kit, primarily assembled by hobbyists, and intended for static display.
-A plastic model kit depicts various subjects, with a majority depicting military and civilian vehicles.
-A kit varies in difficulty, ranging from a "snap-together" model that assembles straight from the box, to a kit that requires special tools, paints, and cements.
+A plastic model kit, (plamo in Eastern influenced parlance), is a consumer-grade plastic scale model manufactured as a kit, primarily assembled by hobbyists, and intended primarily for display.
+A plastic model kit depicts various subjects, ranging from real life military and civilian vehicles to characters and machinery from original kit lines and pop fiction, especially from eastern pop culture.
+A kit varies in difficulty, ranging from a "snap-together" model that assembles straight from the box, to a kit that requires special tools, paints, and plastic cements.

 Subjects

 The most popular subjects of plastic models by far are vehicles such as aircraft, ships, automobiles, and armored vehicles such as tanks.
-The majority of models depict military vehicles, due to the wider variety of form and historical context compared to civilian vehicles.
-Other subjects include science fiction vehicles and robots (most famously from the Gundam series), real spacecraft, buildings, animals, human figures, and characters from motion pictures.
+The majority of models throughout its early history depict military vehicles, due to the wider variety of form and historical context compared to civilian vehicles.
+Other subjects include science fiction vehicles and mecha, real spacecraft, buildings, animals, human(oid) dolls/action figures, and characters from pop culture.

 While military, ship, and aircraft modelers prize accuracy above all, modelers of automobiles and science-fiction themes may attempt to duplicate an existing subject, or may depict a completely imaginary subject.
 The creation of custom automobile models is related to the creation of actual custom cars and often an individual may have an interest in both, although the cost of customizing a real car is obviously enormously greater than that of customizing a model.